sushrutaproject2/website/_posts/2025-02-25-intertextuality-full.md

 Thus, the passage referring to the *Carakasaṃhitā* is absent.

 Luckily, for this part of the *Suśrutasaṃhitā*, the learned commentary of Cakrapāṇidatta (fl.
 1075) survives.
 It was edited and published in 1939 by Yādavaśarman T. Ācārya.
-Commenting on the passage, Ācārya stated that this extra passage was not known to Cakrapāṇidatta (अयं पाठश्च चक्रासंगतः) (Ācārya & Śarman, 1939, 77n2).
+Commenting on the passage, Ācārya stated that this extra passage was not known to Cakrapāṇidatta (Ācārya & Śarman, 1939, 77, n.2: अयं पाठश्च चक्रासंगतः).
 Thus, we can say that it was added to the text of the *Suśrutasaṃhitā* some time between the oldest Nepalese manuscript (878 CE) and Cakrapāṇidatta’s time, i.e., the eleventh century.

 The fact that this reference to the *Carakasaṃhitā* is not present in the early Nepalese version of the *Suśrutasaṃhitā* means that this argument about the *Carakasaṃhitā‘s* chronological priority cannot be sustained.